tpaschalis/tpaschalis.github.io/_posts/2026-03-31-agent-protoreflect.md

 the authentication you're likely already using, and you're off.

 This also works really well with ConnectRPC's approach of HTTP/JSON compatibility.
-Once the agents sketch out the API, they don't even need gRPC tooling, they can build payloads and hit curl for all subsequent calls.
+Once the agents sketch out the endpoints, they don't even need gRPC tooling, they can build payloads and use curl for all subsequent calls.
 And if you want to build new skills/tools for your agents, you can do so with a much greater degree of confidence.

 ### Interested?
 Try it out!